Want to start reading or studying the Bible personally? Don’t know where to begin? Here’s how to get started.

 1. Select a good bible translation.
 Your preferences will affect which translation will resonate with you.
 That said, these are the translations I recommend you consider for personal reading and study: New International Version (NIV), New Revised Standard (NRSV), Common English Bible (CEB), English Standard Version (ESV).
 These are the ones I recommend if you are prioritizing readability: The Message, New Living Translation (NLT).
 If you already have a Bible at home, unless it is the King James Version (KJV – no offense to a literary classic), plan on starting with what you’ve got.
 BibleGateway.com or YouVersion.com are great websites with lots of translations available to access online.

 2. Get a reading plan.
 This helps address the “Where do I start?” issue.
 Check out a variety of free downloadable Bible Reading Plans from Zondervan Publishing.
 For a great place to begin, I recommend the “Two Week Guided Tour” (pdf) that has several great 2-week plans to get you started.
+I make constant use of reading plans from YouVersion’s Bible app.
+Even if I’m doing my reading in a Bible on paper or on my Kindle, I still select a plan and track my progress with the Bible app.

 3. Get study support resources, as desired.
 I encourage you to spend most of your time reading/studying the Bible itself.
 Support resources are intended to help you with the main thing.
 That said, we do need help reading and understanding the Bible faithfully.
 So, I recommend one of the following three options, in order of my preference.
-I prefer studying a Bible that is just the biblical text, then using other resources separately.
+I prefer and encourage studying a Bible that is just the biblical text, then using other resources separately.
 But you may find that for convenience, a Study Bible of some sort will serve you well.
-You decide what matches your needs and interests.
+Decide what matches your needs and interests.

 - Get The Essential Bible Companion: Key Insights for Reading God’s Word.
 It provides a two-page introduction to every book of the Bible, including maps, charts, key passages, important characters, and key theological concepts.
 It is an excellent resource.